-Responsibilities of the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) for the financial report
+Responsibilities of the directors of the trustee for the financial report

-The directors of Securities Exchanges Guarantee Corporation Limited (SEGC) are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The directors of the trustee are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) are responsible for assessing the ability of the Fund to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) either intend to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the directors of the trustee are responsible for assessing the ability of the Fund to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors of the trustee either intend to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.

-Auditor's responsibilities for the audit of the financial report cewate house Coppero
+Auditor's responsibilities for the audit of the financial report